 - Introducing a new competence to empower and upskill those who carry out the role of Person in Charge

 - Supplying a new line blockage system to improve planning and allow more work to be carried out under signal protection

 Which industries are impacted by P4D?

 Given that Network Rail is a rail infrastructure manager, it’s largely the rail industry that’s impacted by P4D.
-But many rail projects involve construction and works delivery companies that must also take heed of the guidelines, and whose systems should be digitised in line with P4D.
+But many rail projects involve construction and works delivery companies that must also work in compliance with Standard 019.

 In short, P4D impacts you if you’re working on or near the line, or your work has the potential to impact operational railway.

 When is the P4D deadline?

 To confirm understanding of P4D, all Network Rail PTS holders (ie Responsible Managers, Persons in Charge and Planners with access to SSoWPs) are required to watch a video briefing on the 019 Principles and associated ways of working by 31 March 2021.

 Network Rail began briefing PTS holders in March 2020.
 True to the sentiment of digitising processes to improve understanding, the briefing video is a scenario-based exploration of the 019 principles, with guidance on best practices and regulation compliance.